 5. TIME FRAMEWORK AND WORKING DAYS ALLOCATION

-The experts will be allocated with up to wds, excluding travel.
+The experts will be allocated with up to 20 wds (14 wds for expert in health system and 7 wds for expert in heakth care quality), excluding travel.
 They are to commence their assignments provisionally from ???
 2018 and to finalise the tasks by end-???
 2018.
 The STEs’ missions/assignment days and periods will be agreed upon with the TL according to the Beneficiary’s needs and the agreed procedures.
 Project needs and procedures.